zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/25-object-oriented-programming.md

 To evaluate a dot expression:

-1. Evaluate the <expression> to the left of the dot, which yields the _object_ of the dot expression.
+1. Evaluate the &lt;expression&gt; to the left of the dot, which yields the _object_ of the dot expression.
-2.  <name> is matched against the instance attributes of that object; if an attribute with that name exists, its value is returned.
+2.  &lt;name&gt; is matched against the instance attributes of that object; if an attribute with that name exists, its value is returned.
-3. If <name> does not appear among instance attributes, then <name> is looked up in the class, which yields a class attribute value.
+3. If &lt;name&gt; does not appear among instance attributes, then &lt;name&gt; is looked up in the class, which yields a class attribute value.
 4. That value is returned unless it is a function, in which case a bound method is returned instead.

 In this evaluation procedure, instance attributes are found before class attributes, just as local names have priority over global in an environment.
 Methods defined within the class are combined with the object of the dot expression to form a bound method during the fourth step of this evaluation procedure.
 The procedure for looking up a name in a class has additional nuances that will arise shortly, once we introduce class inheritance.